mojowill/Mojo-Admin-Toolbox/readme.txt

 1. A simple to use options page.

 == Changelog ==

+=1.3.1=
+* Updating a few bits of code I missed in 1.3.
+* Updating readme.txt so show tested and working with WordPress 3.4.

 =1.3=
 * Updated to work with the new WordPress Media Manager introduced in 3.5.